M&A Transaction Advisory Services

 Senior-Led Deal Advisory

-At a large firm, your mid-market deal is staffed by analysts two years out of university, supervised by a manager juggling five other mandates, with a partner who appears at kick-off and at closing.
-The work that determines your outcome — the financial analysis, the valuation, the negotiation strategy — is done by people learning on your deal.
+At a large firm, your mid-market deal gets staffed by analysts two years out of university, supervised by a manager juggling five other mandates, with a partner who shows up at kick-off and at closing.
+The work that actually determines your outcome – the financial analysis, the valuation, the negotiation – is done by people who are learning on your deal.

-At Corvian Advisory, the CFA-qualified, Big 4-trained principal advisor who takes your first call is the same person who reads your financials, writes the analysis, builds the model, and sits across the table in negotiations.
+At Corvian Advisory, the principal advisor who takes your first call reads your financials, writes the analysis, builds the model, and sits across the table in negotiations.
 Every time.
-That is not a positioning statement — it is a description of how every mandate actually operates.
+That is not a positioning statement – it is a description of how every mandate actually operates.

 01Principal-Only Delivery